marlietandoc/lol_analysis/README.md

 3. Visualized insights with R (ggplot2, igraph, magick) using champion icons and a bit of manual placement in illustrator/photoshop

 ## Preferences in champion mains
 I selected the top 3 most mastered champions (mains) for each of the 14343 summoners in the dataset I curated.
 I then examined how often certain champions co-occured (were correlated) as mains across players.
-That is, for each champion I got a number for how often that champion was mained with all other champions.
+That is, for each champion I got a number for how often that champion was mained with all other champions across all players in the dataset.

 I chose 8 champs to visualize some of these insights (left).
 Not all champions had super strong correlations with other champions.
 So I also visualized (right) the champion pairs that had the strongest and weakest correlations as being mained together.
 For example, being a Yuumi main often co-occured with being a Lulu main.
 But if Yasuo main were unlikely to be a Lux main.